puppetlabs/puppetlabs-iis/spec/README.md

 > objective that utilizes a system composed of integrated components.

 What this means for this project is that we will install and configure all infrastructure needed in a real-world "puppetlabs-iis" environment.
-(Puppet master and agent.)
+(Puppet Server and agent.)

 ## Running Tests